-In a section about Healthy Living, it would not be right to miss out the important topic of excessive alcohol drinking and the effects it can have on our overall health and body weight.
+In a section about Healthy Living, it would not be reasonable to miss out the important topic of excessive alcohol use and the effects it and poor hydration can have on our overall health and body weight.

 Fortunately the Scottish government and NHS Health Scotland do have a strategic long term approach to tackling the overall problem our country faces.
-The Changing Scotland’s Relationship with Alcohol: A Framework for Action (link) is designed to reduce alcohol consumption and develop a positive public attitude towards alcohol to ensure that individuals are able to make positive choices about the role of alcohol in their lives.
+The Changing Scotland’s Relationship with Alcohol: A Framework for Action is designed to reduce overall consumption and develop a positive public attitude towards alcohol to ensure that people are able to make reasonable choices about the role of alcohol in their everyday life.

 Whilst there are issues which are being dealt with as mentioned above I am an advocate of safe, responsible and occasional, social alcohol consumption.
 I enjoy a glass of wine at the weekend; a beer with my favourite curry, a gin and low calorie tonic on a Friday night to celebrate the coming of the weekend and I love an occasional malt whisky.
 I’m from Scotland after all! 🙂